nolink/Ravencoin/doc/build-openbsd.md

 GCC
 -------

 The default C++ compiler that comes with OpenBSD 5.9 is g++ 4.2.
-This version is old (from 2007), and is not able to compile the current version of Raven Core, primarily as it has no C++11 support, but even before there were issues.
+This version is old (from 2007), and is not able to compile the current version of Carrot Core, primarily as it has no C++11 support, but even before there were issues.
 So here we will be installing a newer compiler:

 ```bash
 pkg_add g++ # (select newest 4.x version, e.g. 4.9.3)